charanpulivendula/F1_Tracker/README.md

 ### Data Collection:

-The autonomous racing car is equipped with various sensors to measure speed, location, throttle position, brake pressure, steering angle, and tire temperature.
+The Formula1 racing car is equipped with various sensors to measure speed, location, throttle position, brake pressure, steering angle, and tire temperature.
 ROS2 nodes are responsible for collecting data from these sensors and publishing it to relevant topics.

 ### Data Serialization: